Last Updated on January 23, 2023 by The Filtery

 BUT, you’re most likely not burning crayons!
 And this is good news, since most of the concern regarding paraffin wax comes from ingesting it, either through breathing in fumes or eating it.

-So, as long as you’re not burning or eating crayons (more on the eating part below), you don’t have to worry too much about the paraffin wax causing any serious negative health effects.
+So, as long as you’re not burning or eating crayons (more on the eating part below), you shouldn’t have to worry too much about the paraffin wax causing any serious negative health effects.

 (On a related note: because it is derived from a non-renewable resource and requires heavy refinement and hazardous waste to produce, paraffin wax is NOT eco-friendly.)